jasonhanks/k8s-cloud-app/README.md

 # k8s-cloud-app

-This is a sample Python web based application intended to be used for Kubernetes practice and testing in preparation for the CKA / CKAD examinations.
+This is a sample Node based web based application intended to be used for Kubernetes practice and testing in preparation for the CKA / CKAD examinations.

-This project provides a Python Flask based web application that can use various features of Docker and Kubernetes to control various parts of the application from a web browser.

 **Note:** *These features will be under ongoing development for the forseeable future.*

+## React Frontend

+This project provides a React frontend web application that will expose various features of Docker and Kubernetes to control various parts of the application from a web browser.

+## Node Backend

+It also provides a backend Node process that the frontend will communicate with.
+The React frontend will automatically proxy its requests to the backend Node process.

+## Docker Container

 Docker support files that are needed to build and run the container standalone are provided.
 These include the *Dockerfile* used to build the container itself as well as any supporting files.

+## Docker Compose

 A *docker-compose.yaml* file that can be used to launch or build the container as needed is also provided for convenience.

+## Helm Chart

-Lastly, a Helm Chart is provided that can deploy the app to a Kubernetes cluster.
+A Helm Chart is provided that can deploy the app to a Kubernetes cluster.
 Most of the development around this project will be focused around this use case.

 # Running the *official* container

 Use the following command to launch the Docker Hub container that is generated from this project:

-    docker run --rm -p 3000:80 jasonhanks/k8s-cloud-app
+    docker run --rm -p 3000:3000 jasonhanks/k8s-cloud-app

 Alternative, using Docker Compose you can run the following command: